 You see, much as web designers want to please you as a client, the good ones know that successful websites are built for the target audience, not the site owner.
 So they don’t just study creative stuff like typography, composition and colour balance.
 They also study colour psychology, user behaviour, interface design, usability, accessibility and much more.
 They also need to know how to adapt page layouts to different-sized screens (aka “Responsive Web Design”) and the quirks of different browsers.
 Some web designers study marketing, social media and search engine optimisation, too.

-In short, it takes a huge range of skills to be a good web designer — and that takes years to develop.
-Only the least experienced are just “pixel-pushers” who merely render your layout ideas into code and graphics.
-With experienced designers, it’s best to just explain your goals, provide any resources they need, and trust the solutions they offer.
+In short, it takes a huge range of skills to be a really good web designer — and that takes years to develop.
+Those without that experience often just render your layout ideas into code and graphics.
+They are website builders, not really designers or developers.
+With experienced web designers, it’s best to just explain your goals, provide any resources they need, and trust the solutions they offer.

 What’s a Web Developer?